 CBD is mainly infused in medicine to treat epilepsy and soothe nerves.
-As previously stated, it offers many health benefits, and there have been numerous studies conducted on it due to its potency.
+As previously stated, it offers many health benefits, and numerous studies have been conducted on it due to its potency.
 However, CBD products are beginning to hit the market and can be used for purposes other than medical.
 CBD oils, gummies, lotions, and various other products are available.
 They help to relieve the pain and the reduction of anxiety.

 The Federal Law and the Differences Between CBD and THC

 But one more element needs to be clarified, as we still don’t understand why CBD and THC concentrations determine legality.
-CBD and THC both offer a variety of medicinal characteristics that may benefit humans and animals alike.
+CBD and THC offer various medicinal characteristics that may benefit humans and animals alike.
 But on the other hand, THC is the cannabinoid that provides cannabis its psychoactive effect.

-We may conclude that THC can be beneficial, but it can also bring harm and undesirable consequences, such as addiction.
-THC is psychotropic, which leads to addiction and a “high” experience in users.
+We may conclude that THC can be beneficial but can also bring harm and undesirable consequences, such as addiction.
+THC is psychotropic, leading to addiction and a “high” user experience.
 On the other hand, it does not lead to addiction and only has beneficial effects with no adverse side effects.

 CBD derived from marijuana is legal in the following states:

 As of 2020, ten states have made cannabis, including marijuana and hemp, totally legal for recreational and therapeutic purposes.
 Alaska, California, Colorado, Maine, Massachusetts, Michigan, Nevada, Oregon, Vermont, and Washington are the states that allow CBD.
-Therefore, it would be perfectly legal to use CBD if you find yourself in one of these great states.
+Therefore, CBD would be perfectly legal if you find yourself in one of these great states.